melezhik/swat/swat-advocacy.md

 Well now a content of your t/* becomes not that clear and understandable for such a users, the same stuff with test output which sometimes are specific and tends to express internal "guts" of your software not public API.
-Again privite/public methods tests could be mixed together.
-Unit tests and integration tests comes at one test sute.
+Again private/public methods tests could be mixed together.
+Unit tests and integration tests comes at one test suite.
 And so on.
-All this make your  tests are not friendly for end customer, not deeply ( or not at all ) envolved in software development process.
+All this make your  tests are not friendly for end customer, not deeply ( or not at all ) involved in software development process.

 Of course people involved into software development *have to* cope with this, as they are developers!
 But I talk about software customers and end users which is quite different story.

 So the answer is obviously is the documentation.
 Good.
 But users still need a *realistic examples* of _how_ this works.
 Documentation often provides a code snippets, that is fine but often you can't use code snippets to get it run, and even author provides some, it's:

-* hard to mainatin to accept all new features
+* hard to maintain to accept all new features
-* documenation code snippets could be buggy ( missing "use module" statements, so on )
+* documentaion code snippets could be buggy ( missing "use module" statements, so on )

 This is where swat test suites may be rescue, as they: